Guide

 Results

-The computed output: the optimal plan, which constraints are binding, how much headroom each non-binding constraint has, the marginal value of relaxing each limit, and (if infeasible) the minimum changes needed to restore feasibility.
+The computed result: the baseline answer, next move, solved flow network, which constraints are binding, how much headroom each non-binding constraint has, and (if infeasible) the minimum changes needed to restore feasibility.